INTERNATIONAL ALLIANCE OF WASTE PICKERS

 With the official INC4 negotiations and proceedings officially kicking off, the IAWP delegation and allies monitored opening remarks from governments, allies and the United Nations Environment Programme.
 We were pleased to hear supportive remarks from Inger Anderson, the Executive Director of the United Nations Environment Programme.

 “Waste pickers” and “just transition” were also mentioned in the opening plenary remarks by the Government of Brazil, Ghana on behalf of the Africa group, Indonesia on behalf of Asia Pacific, Malawi on behalf of the High Ambition Coalition, and Uruguay on behalf of GRULAC.
 Waste pickers were also mentioned in plenary speeches made by the International Trade Union Congress, and the children and youth delegation.
-Supportive comments about a just transition for workers in the informal economy were also made by the representative from the International Labour Organization.
+The representative also made supportive comments about a just transition for workers in the informal economy from the International Labour Organization.
+Furthermore, International Trade Union Confederation (ITUC) delegate Repon had a specific reference made to waste pickers on behalf of an informal coalition of workers grouping, which includes organisations such as Public Service International, IndustriAll, International Union of Food, Agricultural, Hotel, Restaurant, Catering, Tobacco and Allied Workers’ Associations (IUF).

 Speakers also included Adalberto Maluf (National Secretary for Environment and Environmental Quality of Brazil) who shared how Brazil’s legal and policy framework has evolved to support waste pickers.
 Representatives from the Avina Foundation shared how they had worked with the Brazilian waste picker cooperative movement to begin piloting a calculator tool to measure the triple impact of waste pickers’ work.
 The event “The Last Frontier: Waste Pickers Against Environmental Contamination of Plastic Waste” was co-organized by RedLacre, the IAWP, the Ministry of Environment and Climate Change of Brazil, the Ministry of Foreign Affairs of Brazil, and the AVINA Foundation.